 Hair can be removed with a depilatory (a liquid or cream preparation that removes unwanted hair) because removing hairs chemically does not trigger the problem the way shaving does, although the chemicals often irritate the skin.
 Also, hair can be permanently removed with electrolysis or with laser treatment Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more .
+Symptoms of diabetes may... read more .

 People who must shave should wet the area first and should shave in the same direction in which the hair grows.
 People should avoid shaving closely with multiple razor strokes.